-This module follow on naturally from Russian 2 / Russian Beginners Accelerated.
-It will offer continuity of learning for those who have completed the second level module and an opportunity for those with some prior knowledge to work at an appropriate level to develop their knowledge of the language.
+This module follows on naturally from Russian 2 / Russian Beginners Accelerated.
+It will offer continuity of learning for those who have completed a second level module.
+It also provides an opportunity for other students with some prior knowledge to work at an appropriate level to develop their knowledge of the language.

 30 CREDITS, also available for 24 CREDITS

 Weekly blended session for 21 weeks, organised as:

 - 1-hour synchronous online seminar in Microsoft Teams

 - Some independent study will also be set